Telugu names

 Telugu names refer to the naming conventions used by Telugu people, primarily from the Indian states of Andhra Pradesh, Telangana, and the Yanam district of Puducherry.
-Telugu names are distinctive for their use of a "family name, given name" format, in contrast to Western naming practices where the family name often appears last.
-This practice is also observed among Han Chinese, Korean, Japanese, and Hungarian peoples.
+Traditional Telugu names use the Eastern name order.

 Naming structure

-The Telugu naming structure places the family name (or iṇṭipēru, lit. 'house name') first, followed by the given name.
+The Telugu naming structure follows Eastern name order, placing the family name (or iṇṭipēru, lit. 'house name') first, followed by the given name.
 This order contrasts with Western naming practices, which typically place the family name last.
 This can sometimes lead to confusion outside the Telugu-speaking regions.

 Family names

 Telugu family names are often derived from a place, occupation, or historical event associated with the family.
 Examples include Kondaveeti (from Kondaveedu), and Kandukuri (from Kandukuru).
 Family names may also end with suffixes such as wada, palli (village), veedhi (street), or giri (hill).
-Additionally, family names may indicate an occupation, such as Vungrala ("ring maker") or Gurram ("horse"), or signify wealth, as with Kasu ("coin"), potentially referring to jewelers.
+Additionally, family names may indicate a profession, such as Vungrala ("ring maker") or Gurram ("horse"), or signify wealth, as with Kasu ("coin"), potentially referring to jewellers.
 Unlike in Western cultures, where family names are prominent, Telugu people are often better known by their given names.

 Telugu family names are frequently abbreviated.
-For instance, the former Prime Minister P. V. Narasimha Rao is commonly referred to with initials for his family name and given names.
+For instance, the former Prime Minister of India P. V. Narasimha Rao is commonly referred to by the initials of his family name and given names.